 2. Build Strong Partnerships with African Outsourcing Providers

-- Conduct thorough due diligence: Investigate potential outsourcing providers by checking their references, client reviews, and industry reputation.
-Look for companies that have experience working with businesses from your region or industry.
+- Conduct thorough due diligence: Investigate potential outsourcing providers by checking their references, client reviews.

 3. Understand African Work Culture and Expectations